A visit to 14 Henrietta Street is arguably one of the most overlooked things to do in Dublin.

 You can find 14 Henrietta street on the left side of Henrietta Street as you walk towards King’s Inns from Bolton Street.
 It’s a 7-minute walk from the Hugh Lane Gallery, a 13-minute walk to O’Connell Street and an 11-minute walk to the Jameson Distillery.

 2. Admission + opening hours

-This is a museum that is exclusively a tour-lead visit (no bad thing) and guided tours run Wednesday to Sunday, on the hour, with the first tour starting at 10am and the last tour starting at 4pm.
+This is a museum that is exclusively a tour-lead visit and guided tours run Wednesday to Sunday, on the hour, with the first tour starting at 10am and the last tour starting at 4pm.
 Additional tours take place on Thursday evenings at 5pm and 6pm.
 Tours costs adults €10 while students and seniors over 60 go for €8.

 3. The tours

 There are actually a couple of tours you can choose from.
 You’ve got the standard house tour which is the main activity here, but there’s also an interesting Georgian Dublin walking tour which is great too.
 You’ll learn about Georgian Dublin from two very different perspectives and we’d recommend doing both when you have the time.

 Exploring Dublin over 1 or 2 days?
 If you buy a Dublin Pass for €70 you can save from €23.50 to €62.50 on Dublin’s top attractions, like the EPIC Museum, the Guinness Storehouse, 14 Henrietta Street, the Jameson Distillery Bow St. and more (info here).